 Riverside is a medium-sized city located in the state of Ohio.
 With a population of 24,972 people and nine constituent neighborhoods, Riverside is the 62nd largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Riverside is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Riverside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riverside is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Riverside who work in office and administrative support (15.49%), management occupations (8.76%), and sales jobs (8.36%).
+There are especially a lot of people living in Riverside who work in office and administrative support (14.40%), sales jobs (9.49%), and management occupations (8.97%).

 There are quite a few people in the armed forces living in Riverside, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.